AwatefAbdun/AwatefAbdun/README.md

 ### Hello there 👋
 ![banner showing print("hi! my name is Awatef")](gitbanner.png)

-I’m a data science student, with interests in machine learning, cybersecurity and cloud engineering.
+I’m a junior data scientist, with interests in machine learning, cybersecurity and cloud engineering.
 I also have a bachelor's degree in Economics.
-I'm passionate about data especially in it use towards solving worls problems.
+I'm passionate about data especially in it use towards solving world problems.
 I would also love to collaborate on anything that touches on sustainable development.

 ## Fun facts: